 This program and its faculty are in the Division of Agriculture, Food and Environment.

 The AFE program at the Friedman School has a long commitment to sustainability, especially in the agricultural realm.
 Meeting sustainability goals requires both public and private sector initiatives and actions.
 For example, many federal programs seek to help farmers and ranchers improve environmental outcomes.
 Within the private sector, large and small food supply chain businesses are developing and implementing best practices in response to both consumer demands and changing supply chains – these span environmental, social, and economic aspects of sustainability.

 Students come to the AFE Program to help build a more desirable food production and distribution system, making agriculture and food systems more supportive of the natural environment and the society they serve.
 Students apply to AFE from varied academic and professional backgrounds in areas such as agriculture, biology, nutrition or health and environmental studies, as well as political science, history, economics and business or the liberal arts.
 Most students enter the program with applicable professional and volunteer experience which contributes to classroom discussion and community life.

 To be eligible, applicants must have completed a Bachelor's degree, and have demonstrated their commitment and ability to succeed in the AFE program through previous coursework, including at least one course in physiology, general biology or chemistry, plus employment and volunteer experience.
-The school has permanently removed the GRE as a requirement, as part of our commitment to diversity, equity, and inclusion.
-Applicants to the Ph.D. program are strongly encouraged to submit GRE scores as they can be helpful in the Admissions Committee’s assessment of readiness for doctoral study.
+The school has permanently removed the GRE as a requirement.
+However, applicants to the Ph.D. program are strongly encouraged to submit GRE scores as they can be helpful in the Admissions Committee’s assessment of readiness for doctoral study.
 Read more about this new change in admissions policy and what it means for your application to the school..
 For students taking the GRE who seek to refresh their verbal and quantitative skills, self-study materials and sample questions are available from the Educational Testing Service.
 Students whose native language is not English must meet TOEFL or IELTS requirements.

 Master of Science